Optimization of GNN Training Through Half-precision: Background

 \section{Background}

-\textbf{GPU.} A program written for GPU is called a \textit{kernel}.
-Computation units in GPUs are known as Symmetric Multiprocessors(SM).
+A program written for a GPU is called a \textit{kernel}.
+Computation units in GPUs are known as \textit{streaming multiprocessors} (SM).
 SM provides a programmable hardware cache, called \textit{shared memory}, which the kernel can explicitly use to write and read.
-Programmers create and configure Cooperative Thread Arrays (\textit{CTA}) or \textit{thread-blocks} that are mapped to SM by the GPU driver.
-In a CTA, threads are usually grouped into 32 threads, called a \textit{warp}, that executes computation in SIMT (single instructions multiple threads).
+Programmers create and configure \textit{Cooperative Thread Arrays} (\textit{CTA}) or \textit{thread-blocks} that are mapped to SM by the GPU driver.
+In a CTA, threads are usually grouped into 32 threads, called a \textit{warp}, which executes computation in SIMT (single instruction multiple threads).
 Kernels are generally designed to access memory in a contiguous manner for better data-load performance.

+GPU has become a very important accelerator for training diverse deep-learning models.
+Given this background on GPU, we next describe the graph storage and GNN training steps, explaining the computation steps of major sparse kernels.